yashsakhuja/ManCity-Hackathon/README.md

 Clustering is a powerful technique and using it to show passing clusters is an effective way of assisting coaches in determining which passes on the pitch are most effective in producing the most dangerous shots.

+The webappdata foler and webapp data has all the folders for the aforementioned model

 #################################################################

 About Evidential Reasoning Model: